-What does God want for ? (my nation, region, city, village, or neighborhood).
-Write the answer in one paragraph.
+Discuss: What does God want for ? (my nation, region, city, village, or neighborhood).

-How does my answer above affect my ministry?
+Discuss: How does my answer above affect my ministry?
 Does what I am currently doing reflect what I believe God wants?

 It is easy to see how "Z" thinking can effectively describe the vision and define the tasks for any ministry.